matriphe/laravel-imageupload/README.md

 ## Usage

-Just use the `Imageupload::upload($file)` function and it will take care of cropping and renaming.
-Of course, you can modify on the fly by passing parameter `Imageupload::upload($filesource, $newfilename, $dir)`.
+Just use the `Imageupload::upload(Request::file('file'))` function and it will take care of cropping and renaming.
+Of course, you can modify on the fly by passing parameter `Imageupload::upload($filesource, $newfilename, $path)`.

 The return of the function is **array**.

 ### Example

 ```php
 if (Request::hasFile('file')) {
     $result = Imageupload::upload(Request::file('file'));
 }
 ```

 ### Output

 ```array
 Array
 (